davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.7.7 =

+* Restored prompts for speaking in a second language
+* Simplified switching from event to template on Organize screen

 = 5.7.6 =